emrgnt-cmplxty/fermi/docs/0.old/roles/integrator/tokens.md

 Basic fungible tokens are simple smart contracts that don't have variable storage as compared to a smart contract that might store free-form text, for instance.
 The only storage needed is for an accounts key-value pair, which will always be covered by the `1250000000000000000000` yoctoⓃ storage balance.

 If there is not enough deposit for the storage or returned value is `null` - you should deposit more storage with the next command:
-  - using Axion CLI, don't forget to convert from yoctoⓃ to Ⓝ:
+  - using Fermi CLI, don't forget to convert from yoctoⓃ to Ⓝ:

     ```bash
     near call <contract_account_id> storage_deposit '{"account_id": "<user_account_id>"}' --accountId <sender_account_id> --deposit <deposit in Ⓝ>